 Facts about English Learners in California - CalEdFactsThis content is part of California Department of Education's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.

-In the 2010–11 school year, there were approximately 1.4 million English learners in California public schools, nearly the same level as in 2009–10.
+In the 2019–20 school year, there were approximately 1.148 million English learners in California public schools, which is less than the year 2018–19.
 The CDE provides assistance to local schools and districts to achieve the following goals: